code-ops-show/writefully-old/README.md

 You will be asked to sign in with github.
 Once your logged in you'll have access to the admin interface and will be promted to setup your first site.

+Once you create your first site simply head over to the repository in your github account and follow the readme there.

 ## Manifesto